It's Rush Limbaugh, and this is one and only Excellence in Broadcasting Network.

 That would be my guess.

-And because of that, every time exercise is mentioned, you subconsciously think that boom, exercise is a negative thing.
+And because of that, every time exercise is mentioned, you subconsciously think that, boom, exercise is a negative thing.

 Okay.

-Uh there was a line, somebody in Slate hang on there, Jeff, for just a second.
+Hang on there, Jeff, for just a second.

-I have to share this with you.
+I had to share this with you.

 You know, one of the previous surgeon generals was Jocelyn Elders.

-And uh Jocelyn Elders actually, and we have the soundbites on way back when Jocelyn Elders actually as surgeon Surgeon General was promoting self-love.
+And Jocelyn Elders actually, and we have the sound bites in way back when Jocelyn Elders actually, as Surgeon General, was promoting self-love, masturbation, as a prevention for AIDS and sexually transmitted disease.

 This needs to be taught.

-He doesn't have to say it, he is it.
+He doesn't have to say it.

 He's a practicing neurosurgeon.

-He also does stories on global warming, even though he's a doctor uh for CNN, but he's gonna take the big pay cut and move the family out of Atlanta up to Washington to be surgeon general uh for the uh for the Messiah.
+But he's going to take the big pay cut and move the family out of Atlanta up to Washington to be surgeon general for the Maithiah.

-Now, back to you.
+Now, back to you, exercise specialist.

-I never heard of one of those.
+I never heard of one of those, nor I guess they're called coaches.

 I've done a lot of different things in that area.